 Professor Lieven Lagae

 The EPNS has been organising training courses in paediatric neurology since 2003 specifically aiming at trainees but also at qualified paediatric neurologists who want to refresh their knowledge on certain topics.
 The aim is to cover most main topics in the syllabus over a three-year cycle and to promote contact between individuals in the speciality in different parts of Europe.
 The course has a highly interactive character and participants are encouraged to bring (difficult) cases to discuss.
 The current cycle of training courses (2015-2017) is taking place in the beautiful city of Budapest, Hungary.
-Please select the button below to read more about our successfully completed course which was held in March 2016.
-Further details about 2017 Training Courses in Budapest will be announced later in 2016.
+Select the button below to read more about the 2017 training course.

 The meeting will start with a plenary session focusing on two diverse topics: